ethz-asl/cad-percept/cpt_selective_icp/README.md

 If selective ICP fails with a convergence error, the package automatically uses the result from normal ICP (if any).
 However, a known limitation is the case where selective ICP gives a completely wrong transformation, without a convergence error.
 Selective ICP is more prone to this error than normal ICP due to limited points for alignment.
 If the deviation is too large, this can break the position estimate completely.

 Real-time capability is important, because if ICP takes too long, the estimator can break.
-In this case the estimator already moved to far away from the model using the other informations (IMU, odometry) that ICP can not correct it anymore.
+In this case the estimator already moved to far away from the model using the other informations (IMU, odometry) so that ICP can not correct it anymore.

 The node also offers a mapping thread based only on selective ICP references.
-However, during testing the CPU often got overloaded, eventhough the pose estimation worked fine.
 The built reference map can further be used for selective ICP avoiding the low number of references when moving around.

 ## Instructions